 Facility Inspections

-Inspections is another category where this nursing home excelled.
-In fact, we gave this facility an B+ for our inspections category.
-Inspection grades account for a host of factors included in a nursing home's inspection reports.
-One of the most important criteria we weigh heavily is the quantity and severity of deficiencies.
-Nursing homes with higher grades in this category typically have very few of these severe deficiencies.
-While this place had some minor dings on its report, it had zero severe deficiencies.
-Severe deficiencies are found in categories G, H, I, J, K and L. This tells you the inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+In addition, this facility also performed well in our inspection category, which is based on its recent government inspections.
+We awarded it an B+ for that area.
+These inspection grades take several factors into consideration, including deficiencies and federal fines.
+You can find more information about each of these items by reviewing copies of nursing homes' inspection reports.
+While this place had some minor dings on its inspection report, it had zero severe deficiencies.
+Severe deficiencies are ones found in categories G through L. This means the government inspectors didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about Ayers Nursing Home?